ClawBank

 3. GET /api/v1/self_custody/token_balance?symbol=USDC — confirm available trading balance.

-4. Trade — POST /api/v1/trading/swaps, or stand up an engine under /api/v1/trading/engines.
+4. Trade — POST /api/v1/trading/swaps, or stand up a strategy under /api/v1/trading/strategies.

 bridge_customer_required (and other KYC-gated errors) come only from the bank rails (the money/* and offramp/* endpoints).
 They mean “off-ramp/banking not set up yet” — not “can’t trade”.
 Call GET /api/v1/me to see which rails are ready.